What is a Song Shop song, really?

 How the @#@# do u write so many songs?

 I consider myself a writer before anything, so I’ve spent years (trying) to master phrasing and rhyme, kind of like a medieval court minstrel or something.
 Melodies come first, but since I’ve written so many already, it’s become an acquired sort of muscle memory-ish ability of mine to be able to come up with a lot of stuff and still have it be worthy of a song and from the heart.
 Part of how I write songs is wanting to affect an impression right out of the gate with what I say (as you may have noticed with my Say Anything work) so being bluntly honest isn’t as hard as writing some weird veiled overly poetic stuff.
 It’s pretty much the only thing in my life that comes this easily to me, since I’m clumsy, neurotic and have A.D.D.
+I’m also an easy empathizer so I actually disappear into the subject matter and emotion of the songs.

 What should I have you write about?

 Seriously, anything goes.
 Details are always very helpful, but less info (a line or two) can sometimes be just as inspiring, as it leaves me more room to expand upon the themes with my own word-play and vision; therefore you can have lots to say or a little to say and it will be equally helpful.
 Don’t feel “cheesy” for having me write you a love song; I adore doing so and try to make every one stand out and resonate.
 Don’t feel cliché for having me write a song about loneliness, angst, depression or mental health issues; the songs always reflect a part of my soul and I can write about it forever and in an infinite amount of ways.
-You DESERVE your song.
+You DESERVE your song, should you want one.
 Everyone’s problems and joys are epic to them and that’s why music makes people feel so much.
 Don’t be embarrassed, this is between you and me and I’ve led a really awkward, messed up life, so I’m up for anything.
 If there is something you know a loved one would want, you can express the type of person they are or what they mean to you and I will do my best to make the song something they’d love.
 Also, something silly and lighthearted is also just as valid as something dark or deep.

 Can I have you cover a song or sing guest vocals on my music instead of an original song?

 Unfortunately, though you wouldn’t think so, both of these things take much more time than writing a song for me, so we don’t include them as an option in Song Shop.
 However, if you have lyrics you’ve written, I will change them around a bit and incorporate them into your song if you’d like.
 Just include them with your description and it’ll be like we collaborated on the song!
+I’m also known to do the odd Say Anything cover, but we try to keep it minimal.

 When and how often is Song Shop open?